The Excommunication of Robert the Pious (1875), by the French artist Jean-Paul Laurens (1838-1921)—image: Wikimedia Commons

 Lady Smart: Well, but, after all, Tom, can you tell me what’s Latin for a Goose.

-Mr Neverout: O my Lord, I know that; why Brandy is Latin for a Goose¹, and Tace is Latin for a Candle.
+Mr Neverout: O my Lord, I know that; why Brandy is Latin for a Goose [note 2], and Tace is Latin for a Candle.

 Swift’s book is a satire on the use of clichés: its purported author, Simon Wagstaff, assures “the Reader, that there is not one single witty Phrase in this whole Collection, which hath not received the Stamp and Approbation of at least one hundred Years”.
 The phrase tace is Latin for (a) candle was therefore already proverbial when Swift was writing.

-Indeed, the English buccaneer and explorer William Dampier (1651-1715) had already mentioned it in A New Voyage round the World, first published in 1697.
+The English buccaneer and explorer William Dampier (1651-1715) mentioned the phrase in A New Voyage round the World, first published in 1697.
 He wrote that, in 1686, when he was at Mindanao, in the Philippines, the Sultan presented a letter left by Captain Goodlud, “directed to any English men who should happen to come thither”.
 Dampier noted:

 Captain Goodlud’s Letter concluded thus.
 Trust none of them, for they are all Thieves, but Tace is Latin for a Candle.